terryaney/KatApp.Provider/katapp documentation.md

 <a rbl-attr="data-action:election-action:Shared:RBLRetire data-confirm:election-confirm">Make Election</a>
 ```

-## rbl-display and rbl-display-remove Attribute Details
+## rbl-display Attribute Details
-The `rbl-display` and `rbl-display-remove` attributes have all the same 'selector' capabilities described in [KatApp Selectors](#KatApp-Selectors).
+The `rbl-display` attribute has all the same 'selector' capabilities described in [KatApp Selectors](#KatApp-Selectors).
 Once a `value` is selected from a specified selector (or `rbl-display` as default table if only ID is provided), a boolean 'falsey' logic is applied against the value.

 An element will be hidden if the value is `0`, `false` or an empty string.
 If the attribute is `rbl-display-remove` instead of being hidden, the element will be removed from the DOM.